karthik-valliappan/Whatsapp_python_pdfextract/README.md

 # Text Extract from PDF and Automate WhatsApp Message
-Extracting PDF text and uploading it to wordpress and sending whatsapp message to the user using python
+Extracting contact number from PDF and sending WhatsApp message to the extracted number using python.

 # Use Case